Valak11173/BeardleysDiabloOrbsVanilla/README.md

 # Beardley's Diablo Orbs Vanilla

 Hey there,
-this is a backported Diablo like UI for World of Warcraft 1.12.1 (Vanilla)
+this is a backported Diablo like UI for World of Warcraft 1.15.3.55515 (Vanilla Era/Hardcore/SOD)

 Preview:
 https://i.imgur.com/ZLLwDik.jpg